Linnea87/artiza-api/README.md

     * Select the Deployment Method (GitHub), select the project repository name from Github, and connect.
 Next in the Manual deploy section, choose the Master Branch, then click Deploy Branch.

 * Once complete, click "Open App" to view

+## Technologies Used

+### Languages

+This api was written using Python.

+### Frameworks

+* Django

+    * The core framework, providing the foundation for this api.

+* django-rest-framework

+    * A framework building on top of Django, used for creating RESTful APIs.

+### Libraries

+#### Authentication

+* dj-rest-auth

+    * Lets django-rest-framework provide authentication endpoints in an easy way.

+* django-allauth

+    * Comprehensive authentication app for Django.

+* djangorestframework-simplejwt

+    * JSON Web Token based authentication, which will be used for authentication from the frontend.

+#### Database

+* dj-database-url

+    * Used to help parse urls for easy configuration in Django.

+* psycopg2

+    * A PostgreSQL adapter for Python.

+#### Image Handling

+* cloudinary

+    * Used to interact with Cloudinary, cloud based image storage.

+* django-cloudinary-storage

+    * Integrates Cloudinary to be able to use it as storage for media in Django.

+* Pillow

+    * Used for image processing.

+#### Utilities

+* gunicorn

+    * A WSGI server used in production, needed for deployment.

+* django-cors-headers

+    * Adds Cross-Origin Resource Sharing headers.
+Used to allow requests to a Django application from other origins.

+* django-taggit

+    * Used for adding tags to Posts in this project, makes it easier for users to search content.

+#### Database Used

+I used a PostgreSQL database for this project, at [Elephant SQL](https://www.elephantsql.com).

+#### Image Storage

+[Cloudinary](https://cloudinary.com) was used for image storage.

+#### Deployment Service

+[Heroku](https://id.heroku.com/login) was used to deploy the project.